Taylor Marie Graham

 Biography

-Taylor is a writer, theatre artist, and educator living in Cambridge, Ontario.
+Taylor is a writer, theatre artist, and educator who grew up on the Huron Tract / in Huron County, Ontario.
 In her writing, she enjoys digging into difficult subjects using humour, developing complex characters, and balancing complicated relationships.
 Her projects often ask decolonial and feminist questions about what it means to be rural and/or Canadian.
+For her writing, Taylor has received the York University George Ryga Award, a Waterloo Regional Arts Award, a Dora Award nomination, as well as multiple regional, provincial, and federal grants.

 ADDRESS